 Resident Evil 2 and Resident Evil 3: Nemesis both show the police in cutscenes attacking zombies with strong weapons like shotguns and machine guns, yet the zombies barely flinch as they make their move on their victims.
 In the actual gameplay, your shotgun can greatly stagger zombies (or make their heads explode with a headshot) and machine gun type weapons can shred zombies in three seconds while pushing them back.
 Because of those factors, zombies appear to be stronger in cutscenes than actual gameplay.

-Tabletop Games strive to be as realistic as possible when playing: It is after all people interacting with other people, and illogical plot holes and actions can be readily pointed out and adjusted as necessary.
+Tabletop Games usually avert this trope as much as possible when playing.
+Nothing irks players faster than an arbitrary screw by the GM; if the mechanics are good for the goose, they almost always are good for the gander.
+It is after all people interacting with other people, and illogical plot holes and actions can be readily pointed out and adjusted as necessary.
+A few games even allow players to intercede at the level of narrative, not character, but doing so usually has a mechanic behind it (aside from buying the GM pizza.)
 However, the mechanics of dice rolling for actions can often lead to bizarre, illogical and frustrating inconsistencies at times.

 A GM making someone roll for an incredibly simplistic action and the player critically failing it can lead to a character who was merely checking to see if they were being followed to stop and stare at the sun and blind themselves.